 Away from the big cities – exploring Japan

 As well as enjoying all that we could of the big cities of Tokyo and Kyoto we were really keen to try some of the smaller centres too.
-Two weeks give you time to visit a few gems along the way
+Two weeks give you time to visit a few gems along the way as set about exploring Japan.

 Within easy reach of Tokyo is the Hakone area, a beautiful hilly region that offers fine views of Mt Fuji and a real escape from the big cities.
 The easiest way to get around is with the Hakone Freepass which gives unlimited use of the local transport – rail, bus, funicular, cable-car and sailing boat!
 The railway itself is a charming service, not dissimilar to the toy trains in India, with tiny stations, lots of tunnels and bridges, switchbacks and great views.
 One thing not to miss would be the Open Air Museum which is a stunning sculpture park with separate Picasso galley.
 The sailing cruise on Lake Ashi was pretty kitsch, we were on HMS Victory, however also great fun with superb views of this beautiful area, and on the shoes of the lake it was fascinating to visit the Hakone military check-point that had been used in the Edo Period to control people and good moving around the country.
 This was also our first chance to experience a ryokan and we stayed in a Fukuzumiro which was built in 1890 and consisted of 3 wooden buildings on the edge of the river.
 Fine Kaiseki* meals were served in our rooms and the low tables and the onsen, one cedar wood and one stone, were a great introduction to this Japanese institution – sitting in the bath admiring the view of the thick woods and rushing river was a treat.
 There are many fine examples in the area to suit all styles and budgets.